yiqingxyq/yiqingxyq.github.io/_pages/about.md

 I am a first-year Ph.D. student at the Language Technologies Institute of Carnegie Mellon University.
 Before entering CMU, I obtained my Master degree in the data mining group at the University of Illinois Urbana-Champaign supervised by Prof. Jiawei Han.

 I have broad interest in NLP and data mining.
 My previous/ongoing research topics include pretrained language models, information extraction, summarization, taxonomy construction and graph algorithms.
-I currently work on improving the pre-training of t5-based language models to obtain better sequence embeddings.
+I currently work on improving the pre-training of text-to-text language models to obtain better sequence embeddings.
 This can be applied to downstream tasks such as dense retrieval and recommendation.

 Previously, I completed the Bachelor study in computer science and mathematics in Hong Kong University of Science and Technology, where I received the Academic Achievement Medal.